 A loss payee is a third party listed on an insurance policy’s declarations page that has first rights on insurance claim payments after a property loss.
 Why does the insured come second?
 Because the loss payee has an insurable interest in the property that must be protected first.

-If the business owner damages the truck in an accident and then files a claim with their commercial auto insurer, he or she could theoretically stop making loan payments, refuse to repair the vehicle to its full collateral value, and keep the money.
+If the business owner damages the truck in an accident and then files a claim with their commercial auto insurance provider, they could theoretically stop making loan payments, refuse to repair the vehicle to its full collateral value, and keep the money.
 To prevent this, the finance firm could require that the florist name it as a loss payee on its commercial auto insurance policy’s declarations page.

 The insurance company must notify the loss payee when the policyholder files a damage claim.
 When the insurer issues a check to pay for repairs, it must make it out to both the named insured (the florist) and the loss payee (the finance company).
 When the finance company receives the check, it must verify the loss with the business, then endorse the claim check back to the business owner to pay for the repairs.

 What rights do additional insureds and loss payees have?

 Both additional insureds and loss payees are entitled to receive insurance benefits along with the named insured.
 The difference is that additional insureds receive only liability protection whereas loss payees receive only property damage coverage.

 For example, a commercial property owner decides to sell their building, but the buyer cannot secure a standard mortgage.
 To close the deal, the owner agrees to provide additional financing.
 Then, to cover liability exposure – if someone gets injured on the property and names the seller in a lawsuit – the seller asks to be added as an additional insured on the buyer’s general liability policy.